Dental Hygiene BAS Information

 On-Site Essay (25 Points Possible):

 The top 60 applicants will be selected and notified by email to participate in an onsite writing exercise.
 The onsite essay is mandatory, and it will be evaluated and considered together with the rest of the application materials.
-The essay prompt will be provided to the selected applicants at the time of the essay writing exercise on February 18, 2026.
-The prompt will not be given out beforehand to applicants under any circumstances.
+The essay prompt will be provided to the selected applicants at the time of the essay writing exercise.
+The prompt will not be given out prior to the appointed time under any circumstances.

-Please note: Any evidence of plagiarism or academic dishonesty in your application materials will render your application unacceptable, and all materials will be forwarded to the LWTech conduct officer for review and possible adjudication.
+Any evidence of plagiarism or academic dishonesty in your application materials will render your application unacceptable, and all materials may be forwarded to the LWTech conduct officer for review and possible adjudication.

 Additional Documentation and Required Vaccinations: